rajpurkarlab/cheXlocalize/README.md

 `<output_path>` is the json file path used for saving the encoded segmentation masks.
 The json file is formatted such that it can be used as input to `eval.py` (see [_Evaluate localization performance_](#eval) for formatting details).

-Running this script on the validation set heat maps from the CheXlocalize dataset should take about 5 minutes.
+Running this script on the validation set heatmaps from the CheXlocalize dataset should take about 5 minutes.

 <a name="eval"></a>
 ## Evaluate localization performance